ge3224/tailkick/README.md

 </div>

-*TailKick* offers WordPress site owners a fresh look and theme builders an alternative developer experience.
+*TailKick* offers WordPress site owners a fresh look and theme builders a surprisingly pleasant developer experience.

 WordPress users can switch their websites to the *TailKick* theme and make customizations in the [usual way](#gs-site-owners).